chef-boneyard/chef-fundamentals/slides/chef-node/01_slide.md

 * View the node object on the Chef Server with knife
 * Create new attributes on the node with a cookbook and role.
 * Use node attributes in a conditional in the recipe.

+# Cookbook Attributes

+Create the attributes file in the webserver cookbook.

+    cookbooks/webserver/attributes/default.rb

+It should have the following line:

+    default['webserver']['origin'] = "Cookbook"

+Upload the cookbook, and run Chef on the node.
+View the node's attribute with:

+    knife node show NODE_NAME -a webserver.origin

+# Role Attributes

+Create a "webserver" role.

+    @@@ruby
+    name "webserver"
+    run_list("recipe[webserver]")
+    default_attributes(
+      "webserver" => {
+        "origin" => "Role"
+      }
+    )

+Upload the role with knife and run Chef on the node.
+View the node's attribute with:

+    knife node show NODE_NAME -a webserver.origin

+# Attributes in a Recipe

+In the webserver default recipe, create a conditional based on the node's platform.

+    @@@ruby
+    if node['platform'] == "ubuntu"
+      log "I'm on Ubuntu #{node['platform_version']}"
+    else
+      log "I'm on #{node['platform']} #{node['platform_version']}"
+    end

+    node.set['webserver']['origin'] = "Recipe"
+    log "The webserver origin attribute is #{node['webserver']['origin']}"

+Upload the cookbook and run Chef.
+It should display two log lines.

+View the node's attribute with:

+    knife node show NODE_NAME -a webserver.origin